Mishywayu/The-Odin-project/Project Library/explanation.md

 ## Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book:
+1. ### Adding an Event Lister to a Button document.getElementById("newBookBtn").addEventListener("click", () => {
+  document.getElementById("bookFormContainer").classList.toggle("form-container");
+});

-1. document.getElementById("newBookBtn"):
+* document.getElementById("newBookBtn"):
-This selects the HTML element with the id newBookBtn, which is presumably a button in the HTML.
+This selects the HTML element with the ID newBookBtn.

-2. .addEventListener("click", () => { ... }):
+* .addEventListener("click", ...):
-This attaches an event listener to the newBookBtn element.
-The event listener listens for a click event.
+Adds an event listener that listens for a click event on the selected element.
-When the button is clicked, the function inside the curly braces { ... } is executed.
+* () => { ... }:
+This is an arrow function that will be executed when the button is clicked.

-3. document.getElementById("bookFormContainer"):
+* document.getElementById("bookFormContainer"):
-Inside the event listener function, this selects the HTML element with the id bookFormContainer.
-This is presumably the container for the book input form.
+Selects the HTML element with the ID bookFormContainer.

-4. .classList.toggle("form-container"):
+* .classList.toggle("form-container"):
-classList is a property that returns the class names of an element as a DOMTokenList object, which is useful for adding, removing, and toggling classes. toggle("form-container") is a method that adds the class form-container to the element if it is not already present, and removes it if it is present.
+Toggles the form-container class on the bookFormContainer element.
+This means if the form-container class is present, it will be removed; if it is not present, it will be added.
+This is typically used to show or hide the form.